 Cost can be one of the most important factors to consider while researching programs.
 Be cognizant of location, transportation, program type, housing, and other factors during the planning process.

 All programs will have an unofficial budget sheet showing the cost of the program for the past term.
-You can use these sheets to compare different programs costs.
+You can use these sheets to compare costs across different programs.
 These budgets are estimates and intended for planning purposes only.
 You will receive the official budget from your Education Abroad Coordinator for your specific program and term following acceptance into the program and prior to the commitment deadline.
-We try very hard to minimize increases from term to term but you may observe cost increases that are set by our partners or by your host institution.
+We try to minimize cost increases from term to term, but you may observe cost increases that are set by your host institution.
 For help understanding the budget, go to the Program Costs page.

-Some countries have a higher cost of living than the US.
-Try using a cost of living calculator and see what the price difference is on items you buy every day.
+Some countries have a higher cost of living than the U.S. Use a cost of living calculator to see the difference in cost on items you buy every day.
 This will give you a good indication if you need to budget more or less money than you need on campus.
-Bigger cities are more expensive than smaller cities (i.e., Chicago is more expensive than Champaign).
-Keep an open mind when researching institutions or countries.
+Bigger cities tend to cost more than smaller cities (i.e., it costs more to live in Chicago than Champaign).

 Type of Program

-When choosing classes, be aware of additional course fees.
+When choosing classes to take abroad, be aware of additional course fees.
 These are most common in the courses with lab components, excursion/field trip fees, and internship/experiential opportunities.